karwalski/thedaywefightback.wp/README.md

 Plugin based on https://github.com/tfrce/thedaywefightback.js

-To install add folder tdwfb to your WordPress plugins folder and activate.
+To install upload folder tdwfb to your WordPress plugins folder and activate.

+Visit Settings > TDWFB and choose options.
+The banner is meant to be displayed on the date of the event.
+Leave Display date unchecked and the banner will display at midnight on 2/11 and last for 24 hours.
+To test the banner check Dislpay date option and visit the front of your site.

 Options: